jvenkit1/paxos-go/README.md

-# paxos-go
-Implementation of Paxos Algorithm

 # Brief Description:
 Paxos is a protocol for state machine replication in an asynchronous environment that admits crash failures.
+We have multiple nodes, and our aim is to reach an agreement with all the nodes regarding accepting particular values.
+This is a state of consensus and we perform our activity after attaining this state.

 ## Why Paxos:
 Maintaining sync within the environment in case of a multi-user concurrent stream of requests is a challenge and can often lead to inconsistencies in information stored.

 ## Components of Paxos:
 In the Paxos algorithm, we assume a network of processes.
-Each process plays the following roles:
+There are 3 kinds of roles to be played in a Paxos environment:
 * Proposer
 * Acceptor
 * Learner